What Happened to My Medical License? Dr. Westin Childs

 I have a lot of people interested in the way that I used to practice medicine and I get frequent requests to get treated.
 In searching for my practice you may have found that my medical license was surrendered several years ago.

-This article is the story of how that happened!
+This is the story of how it happened:

 If you stumbled upon this then you probably have a lot of questions.
 What does that mean?
 Did I get in trouble?
 Can I still see patients?
 All of these questions and more will be answered here!